SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

     A JSON is built for the collections based on their respective schema definitions.

-    Web client talks with the JSON structure using HTTP methods (GET,POST,PUT and DELETE).
+    Web client talks with the JSON structure using HTTP methods (GET, POST, PUT and DELETE).

     ![](media/412de04f3e2ba17384999c8eb60de390.png)